CosmicAsad/FSF-Milestone-Project-4/README.md

 ### Content

-Content was created by following the steps laid out in the Code Institute Boutique Ado project
+Content was created by following the steps laid out in the Code Institute Boutique Ado project.
+I have tried to customise the code as much as possible for my own use case whilst following these steps.
+No other sources were used for the site.
+Therefore a majority of the code used for the models can be attributed to the Boutique Ado source code, with the exception of the custom Django models.

 ### Media